The End of the Rope : The Ripcord Campaign and American Disengagement in Vietnam

 Full Description

 The campaign around Firebase Ripcord in 1970 was the last major American offensive effort in the Vietnam War.
 It went badly and is now little known.
-Elements of the 101st Airborne Division tried to go back to the area where the Hamburger Hill battles had been fought the year before, but they never made it due to a combination of enemy resistance, lack of resources due to reduction in force under Vietnamization, and serious command problems.
+Elements of the 101st Airborne Division tried to go back to the area where the Hamburger Hill battles had been fought the year before, but they never made it due to a combination of enemy resistance, lack of resources owing to a reduction in force under Vietnamization, and serious command problems.

-Ripcord base was supposed to provide a stepping stone for an incursion into the A Shau Valley, a major North Vietnamese staging and warehouse area in the northern part of South Vietnam.
-It took three attempts to establish the base due to a combination of bad planning, bad weather and enemy resistance.
+Ripcord was supposed to provide a stepping stone for an incursion into the A Shau Valley, a major North Vietnamese staging and warehouse area in the northern part of South Vietnam.
+It took three attempts to establish the base—the result of bad planning, bad weather, and enemy resistance.
 Once the base was established, the North Vietnamese gradually built up their forces in the area, effectively attacked surrounding units and bases, and eventually isolated it.
 Instead of simply disappearing as they had done in the past, they stepped up resistance and forced the Americans to abandon the campaign.

 Contents